Public Health (MPH)

 MPH 528.
 Risk Assessment: Air, Land, and Water.
 4 Hours.

 Investigates risk assessment methodologies of terrestrial, waterborne, and airborne pollutants.
 Case studies, computer models, and extant data considered.
-Course Information: Prerequisite: MPH 527.
+Course Information: Prerequisites: MPH 527.

 MPH 529.
 Risk Assessment Practicum.
 4 Hours.